EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 38 | February 20, 2020 | Thursday

+**Today's Progress:** Today I continued the **Taming Big Data with Apache Spark and Python - Hands On!** course on Udemy.

+**Description:** This includes the following:
+- Elastic MapReduce
+- Partitioning
+- Troubleshooting Spark on a Cluster
+- Managing Dependencies

 ## Day 37 | February 19, 2020 | Wednesday

 **Today's Progress:** Today I continued the **Taming Big Data with Apache Spark and Python - Hands On!** course on Udemy.